I dug up this post from October 2014 because it’s time to cross that bridge…

 Here’s where those drips of molten bra ended up in our burn tray.
 You can see them all over the remainder of the jeans and the tray.
 Now imagine that on your skin.

-I fell in love with High Performance Driving Events (HPDE) last summer at Virginia International Raceway, as pictured above.
-Since I weigh 60 to 150 pounds less than the other teammates, and our goal is to make our Challenge car as light as practically possible, they made it clear that I need to prepare for more quality time behind the wheel.
+I fell in love with High Performance Driving Events (HPDE) at Virginia International Raceway in 2016, as pictured above.
+Since I weigh 60 to 150 pounds less than the other teammates and our goal is to make our project car light, they made it clear that I need to prepare for more quality time behind the wheel.

 For the HPDE pictured above, the dress code specifically required “non-synthetic fabric clothing (i.e. cotton), including long trousers, socks and a long-sleeved shirt.”

 In order to get my hands on a 95% cotton bra without leaving town, I had to buy a pack of Fruit of the Loom Big Girls’ Cotton Spaghetti Strap Sports Bras.
-I don’t know what size 34 refers to, but I fit a size 34.
-Bust measurement seems the most plausible as my measurements are 25.5″ snug underbust, 25″ tight bust, 33″ standing bust, 33.5″ leaning bust, and 33″ lying bust.
-These Fruit of the Loom bras were okay, but not good or great.
+I don’t know what size 34 refers to but I fit a size 34.
+Bust measurement seems the most plausible as my standing bust measurement is 33″ at this time.
 I would give them 2.5 to 3 out of 5 stars.
 There was definitely a degree of quad-boobing going on as well.
-Our paddock space was actually right next to a racing safety equipment supplier, so I asked him whether he had any racing bras that would fit me.
-He did not, so I’m still in hot pursuit.
+Our paddock space was actually right next to a racing safety equipment supplier so I asked him whether he had any racing bras that would fit me.
+He did not so I’m still in hot pursuit.
 Let’s check out some SFI 3.3 approved options for fire-resistant racing bras!